Full question:

 Answer:

-In the answer, the defendant tells his side of the story.
-He is supposed to admit facts that are true and deny allegations that are not true.; This answer must be filed with the court within a certain period of time.
-Failure to file an answer can result in a default judgment against the defendant.; This is a judgment for failure to defend that is entered against the defendant just like there had been a trial.
+In the answer, the defendant presents their side of the story.
+They should admit to true facts and deny any false allegations.
+This answer must be filed with the court within a specified time frame.
+Failing to file an answer can lead to a default judgment against the defendant, which is a ruling made as if there had been a trial.

-The defendant can file a counterclaim against the plaintiff as part of his answer.
-The effect of the counterclaim is that the defendant is suing the plaintiff in the same action.
-The plaintiff must file an answer to the counterclaim or a default judgment will be taken against him.
+The defendant can also file a counterclaim against the plaintiff as part of their answer.
+A counterclaim means the defendant is suing the plaintiff in the same case.
+The plaintiff must respond to the counterclaim, or a default judgment may be issued against them.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.